filipre/signalbot/README.md

 ## Getting Started

 Below you can find a minimal example on how to use the package.
+Save it as `bot.py`.
 There is also a bigger example in the `example` folder.

 ```python
 import os